 These subtly fragranced sanitary wet sheets from drugstore fave Sofi are suitable for intimate areas, keeping you clean and saving you from feeling self-conscious especially on a particularly heavy day.
 They’re non-alcohol, safe on delicate skin and packaged with a generic girly design that means you can leave them in your desk for anytime use.
 Sold for approximately ¥200 at most drugstores.

 2. Ms. Crayonhouse Silk Cloth Napkin

 Chemical substances which are often included in conventional sanitary napkins can cause discomfort and itching for those with sensitive skin.
-This new silk-cotton sanitary napkin (¥2,052) from Ometesando-based organic speciality shop Crayonhouse is a great way to avoid any extra irritation, plus introduce a bit of luxury to your sanitary kit.
+This new silk-cotton sanitary napkin (¥2,052) from Ometesando-based organic specialty shop Crayonhouse is a great way to avoid any extra irritation, plus introduce a bit of luxury to your sanitary kit.

 Silk is used for the surface touching the skin while the reverse side is made of warm flannel material that ensures proper insulation.
 Yes, you do have to go through the process of washing the napkin but this is a small price to pay because, let’s face it—wearing what feels like an adult diaper isn’t exactly good times either.

 3. Nukudama Warming Cushion